GregFee/Project/README.md

 Version used 3.6.3 |Anaconda, Inc.| (default, Oct 15 2017, 03:27:45) [MSC v.1900 64 bit (AMD64)]

 Download and save dataset from  http://archive.ics.uci.edu/ml/datasets/Iris.
+File to be saved as iris.csv into same folder as code is executed from

 Procedure: